mjolnir-lang/mjolnir-language-reference/doc/docs/pages/classes.md

 ### Const Constructors

 When initializing a constant object, the constructor inherits the const-ness of the assigned storage location.
-If the variables being initiaslized has CV qualifiers, then the constuctor must inherit them.
+If the variables being initialized has CV qualifiers, then the constructor must inherit them.

 This is the only instance where the parameter list is mutated to support potentially